puppetlabs/bolt/pre-docs/bolt_known_issues.md

 Known issues for the Bolt 1.x release series.

+## Tasks executed with PowerShell version 2.x or earlier cannot use parameters named `type`

+When executing PowerShell tasks on targets using a PowerShell interpreter version 2.x or earlier, you cannot use a task parameter with the name `type`.
+Bolt versions 1.30.0 and earlier contained a [bug](https://github.com/puppetlabs/bolt/issues/1205) that made parameters with the string `type` in their name \(for example, `serverType`\) incompatible.
+Starting with Bolt version 1.31.0, only PowerShell parameters with `type` as their complete name are incompatible.
+For PowerShell version 3 and later, any parameter names are permissible.

+## JSON strings as command arguments might require additional escaping in PowerShell

+When passing complex arguments to tasks with `--params`, JSON strings \(typically created with the `ConvertTo-Json` cmdlet\) might require additional escaping.
+In some cases, you can use the PowerShell stop parsing symbol `--%` as a workaround. \([BOLT-1130](https://tickets.puppetlabs.com/browse/BOLT-1130)\)

-## False errors for SSH Keys generated with ssh-keygen OpenSSH 7.8 and later
+## SSH keys generated with ssh-keygen from OpenSSH 7.8+ fail

-The OpenSSH 7.8 release introduced a change to SSH key generation.
-It now generates private keys with its own format rather than the OpenSSL PEM format.
-Because the Bolt SSH implementation assumes any key that uses the OpenSSH format uses the public-key signature system ed25519, false errors have resulted.
-For example:
+OpenSSH 7.8 switched to generating private keys with its own format rather than the OpenSSL PEM format.
+The Bolt SSH implementation assumes any key using the OpenSSH format uses ed25519, resulting in false errors such as:

 ```
-OpenSSH keys only supported if ED25519 is available
-  net-ssh requires the following gems for ed25519 support:
-   * ed25519 (>= 1.2, < 2.0)
-   * bcrypt_pbkdf (>= 1.0, < 2.0)
-  See https://github.com/net-ssh/net-ssh/issues/565 for more information
-  Gem::LoadError : "ed25519 is not part of the bundle.
+ OpenSSH keys only supported if ED25519 is available net-ssh requires the following gems for ed25519 support: * ed25519 (>= 1.2, < 2.0) * bcrypt_pbkdf (>= 1.0, < 2.0) See https://github.com/net-ssh/net-ssh/issues/565 for more information Gem::LoadError : "ed25519 is not part of the bundle.
 Add it to your Gemfile."
 ```

 or

 ```
 Failed to connect to HOST: expected 64-byte String, got NUM
 ```

-Workaround: Generate new keys with the ssh-keygen flag `-m PEM`.
-For existing keys, OpenSSH provides the export \(`-e`\) option for exporting from its own format, but export is not implemented for all private key types. [\(BOLT-920\)](https://tickets.puppet.com/browse/BOLT-920)
+As a workaround, you can generate new keys with the ssh-keygen `-m PEM` flag.
+For existing keys, you can try exporting keys from the OpenSSH format using the `-e` option, although export is not implemented for all private key types. \([BOLT-920](https://tickets.puppetlabs.com/browse/BOLT-920)\)

-## JSON strings as command arguments may require additional escaping in PowerShell

-When passing complex arguments to tasks with `--params`, Bolt may require a JSON string (typically created with the `ConvertTo-Json` cmdlet) to have additional escaping.
-In some cases, the PowerShell stop parsing symbol `--%` may be used as a workaround, until Bolt provides better PowerShell support [\(BOLT-1130\)](https://tickets.puppet.com/browse/BOLT-1130)
+## Commands fail in remote Windows sessions

+Interactive tools fail when run in a remote PowerShell session.
+For example, using `--password` to prompt for a password when running Bolt triggers an error.
+As a workaround, consider putting the password in `bolt.yaml` or an inventory file, or passing the password on the command line. \([BOLT-1075](https://tickets.puppetlabs.com/browse/BOLT-1075)\)

 ## Limited Kerberos support

-While we would like to support Kerberos over SSH for authentication, a license incompatibility with other components we are distributing means that we cannot recommend using the net-ssh-krb gem for this functionality. [\(BOLT-980\)](https://tickets.puppet.com/browse/BOLT-980)
+A license incompatibility with other components distributed with Bolt prevents authenticating with Kerberos over SSH using the net-ssh-krb gem. \([BOLT-980](https://tickets.puppetlabs.com/browse/BOLT-980)\)

-Support for Kerberos over WinRM from a Linux host is currently experimental and requires the [MIT kerberos library be installed](https://web.mit.edu/Kerberos/www/krb5-latest/doc/admin/install_clients.html).
-Support from Windows [\(BOLT-1323\)](https://tickets.puppet.com/browse/BOLT-1323) and OSX [\(BOLT-1471\)](https://tickets.puppet.com/browse/BOLT-1471) will be implemented in the future.
+Support for Kerberos over WinRM from a Linux host is currently experimental and requires the [MIT Kerberos library](https://web.mit.edu/Kerberos/www/krb5-latest/doc/admin/install_clients.html) to be installed.
+In the future, Bolt will support Kerberos when running on Windows \([BOLT-1323](https://tickets.puppet.com/browse/BOLT-1323)\) and macOS \([BOLT-1471](https://tickets.puppet.com/browse/BOLT-1471)\).

-## Tasks executed with Powershell 2

-When executing powershell tasks on targets using a powershell interpreter version 2 or earlier, the task parameter with the name `type` cannot be used.
-Bolt versions 1.30.0 and earlier contained [a bug](https://github.com/puppetlabs/bolt/issues/1205) where parameters that contain the string `type` in the name (for example `serverType`) were incompatible.
-With bolt versions 1.31.0 and greater only powershell parameters with the name `type` cannot be used.
-Note that for newer versions of powershell this is not an issue.